smoralesarueste/sierpinski/README.md

 It feels so in order, full of patterns.
 But what if we could create such a figure out of pure randomness?
 This is called [*The Chaos Game*](https://en.wikipedia.org/wiki/Chaos_game).
 The procedure goes as follows:

-1. Choose a point within the starting triangle and mark it.
+1. Choose a point within the starting triangle (in whichever way you prefer, even randomly) and mark it.
 2. Randomly choose one of the three corners.
 3. Walk halfway to that corner, and mark the new spot.
-4. Repeat until you get bored.
+4. Go back to point 2 and repeat until you get bored.

 That's it.
 Wait a bit and it will draw itself.
 No kidding.